archaic-archea/GeNT/Kernel/trap.md

 * Unaligned access faults - Enter lockdown mode and load debugging info (as specified in `lockdown.md`)
 * Invalid memory access fault - Enter lockdown mode and load debugging info (as specified in `lockdown.md`)
 * Page fault - Check if its a fault on a swapped page, if so swap it back and continue, otherwise enter lockdown mode and load debugging info (as specified in `lockdown.md`)
-* Unknown instruction fault - Enter lockdown mode and load debugging info (as specified in `lockdown.md`)
+* Unknown instruction fault - First check if the instruction is valid, if so attempt to emulate the instruction, if it can't, then enter lockdown mode and load debugging info (as specified in `lockdown.md`)
 * IPI - TODO
 * Timer - drop the current timer list entry, complete any associated actions, and advance the timer list
 * External device - Pass info to the device driver so it can handle it